cdelorme/system-setup/osx.md

 ## Disable Dashboard

-I think the dashboard sucks, but if you use it you are welcome to skip this step.
-I have never found it to be useful; Applications load fast enough off SSD's that having an always-open micro-application is not nearly as useful as it may have been several years ago.
+I think the dashboard is a waste of space and resources and elect to disable it.
+Applications load fast enough on SSD's that micro-applications are not nearly as useful as they may have been years back.

 ##### Commands